zzzprojects/learn-orm/tutorials/architecture/inversion-of-control/invert-the-control-using-dependency-injection.md

 }
 ```

-Now to use the logging, we need to pass the `ILogger` interface to the `CustomerService` class.
+Now, to use the logging, we need to pass the `ILogger` interface to the `CustomerService` class.
 Let's create an instance of the `FileLogger` class and use constructor injection to pass the dependency.

 ```csharp
 using System;